Chapter Thirty Three V

 James, “I’m going to need to think this over.
 There’s one pattern, which is interesting.
 There’s also the matter of no bodies, no ransom demands.
 As if the children just evaporated.
 What if they’re not dead?”

 Janah, “I’ve considered that.
 The problem is obvious, if they aren’t then we have at least six children to be fed and watched.
 That implies more than one person unless they’re all locked in a basement.
 I’ve been ruminating all day and come up with exactly zero.
 There’s no hard evidence, nothing to build on.”

-Lacy, “We have some middle children in the school, but I’ve no feeling of any resentment, no animosity towards the siblings.
-Then my students are a small sample.
+Lacy, “We have several middle children in the school, but I’ve no feeling of any resentment, no animosity towards the siblings.
+My students are a small sample.
 I think there are three or four middle children and I researched the older and younger ones, they attend other schools, mostly they’re boys.
 I found one student with an older brother and younger sister.
 If the family is dysfunctional, I don’t see any evidence of it.”

 Chris, “Suppose, just for the hell of it, that it’s coincidental.
 Weird, I admit, but just suppose.”

 Susan, “Or suppose it’s intentional, but only to confuse the situation.
 What if the abductor has no overwhelming need to abduct middle children.
 Rather it’s just a ruse to throw in a complication?”

 Janah, “That hadn’t occurred to me.
 Maybe this guy, or woman, is smarter than we think.
 Maybe they are throwing out a distraction, a red herring.”

 “Or he’s amusing himself by what will surely be figured out, middle kid with siblings of both genders.
 I can’t get my head around why, it ultimately narrows the search to someone who has access to specific data.
 He’d be far safer plucking a kid of the street that meets his gender and age requirements regardless of siblings.”